X (manga): Development

 Ohkawa cites Go Nagai's Devilman as a stylistic and thematic influence.
 Beyond his penchant for drawing extreme violence, Nagai's writing involves themes like the nature of good and evil and fear, ideas that left an impression on Clamp's writer at an early age.
 Like Devilman, X follows two male best friends destined to fight each other at Armageddon, a confrontation brought about by the murder of the hero's childhood sweetheart.
 The rest of the cast includes characters from the group's entire canon, including unpublished works, effectively creating an entire world inhabited by their creations.
 The ensemble cast, inspired on Kyokutei Bakin's Nansō Satomi Hakkenden, includes Subaru Sumeragi and Seishiro Sakurazuka from Tokyo Babylon, and the main characters of Clamp School Detectives.
 Their first illustration of Kamui gave them a feeling of Ashura, a character from RG Veda based on his appearance in Tokyo's destroyed area.

-Several of the series' characters were created using the Osamu Tezuka's Star System technique, where old designs are incorporated in new characters, except for Kamui, who proved challenging because of his role.
+Several of the series' characters were created using Osamu Tezuka's "Star System" technique, where old designs are incorporated in new characters, except for Kamui, who proved challenging because of his role.
 He was made to stand apart from other characters, and Ohkawa called his hairstyle and school uniform average.
 Clamp's lead artist Mokona believes this was influenced by the heroic character-type upon which he was based.
 In contrast, Kamui and Fuma were new characters whose designs were revised to fit their characters.
 Subaru and Seishiro reappear in Clamp's manga X because their relationship parallels that of the lead Kamui and the main antagonist Fuma.
 They serve as an example to Kamui and Fuma.
 One of X's most important plot developments is the question of what these two will do, so as not end up like Subaru and Seishiro.
 Clamp has compared the bond between Subaru and Kamui with that of siblings.
 The fight sequences were inspired by the manga Dragon Ball, most specifically by author Akira Toriyama's use of white backgrounds.